-Nautel’s ability to fully support all-digital AM operation was demonstrated this week when a new NX5 all-digital AM transmitter was placed on the air at WWFD in Frederick, Maryland.
+Nautel’s ability to fully support all-digital AM operation was demonstrated in late March when a new NX5 all-digital AM transmitter was placed on the air at WWFD in Frederick, Maryland.
 WWFD is undergoing a one-year test of all-digital AM operation under experimental license from the FCC.
 The new combination of the NX5 along with the Nautel MultiCast+ Importer/Exporter enabled the station to transmit stereo audio plus Album Artwork data services to its listeners for the first time in its test.
-An example of this all-digital AM operation will be demonstrated at Nautel’s NAB booth.
+An example of this all-digital AM operation was demonstrated at Nautel’s NAB booth.

 “Nautel’s NX Series has been specifically designed for digital operation, supporting analog and hybrid modes and now the potential of all-digital use,” said Whyte.
 “Its digital modes provide the precision needed in the spectral mask as well as the in-band signal quality required for digital features such as User Experience metadata.
 NX transmitters, combined with our digital-ready importers and exporters such as HD MultiCast+, make it easy for AM stations to adopt digital transmission.”

 Nautel is one of the world’s largest manufacturers of AM and FM radio broadcast transmitters.
 Focused on making transmission worry-free for users worldwide, Nautel provides valuable new solutions for digital radio broadcasting at stations of all sizes.
 All Nautel transmitters employ advanced control, monitoring and instrumentation tools which simplify management of transmitter sites, both locally and remotely via Web access.
 More than 16,000 Nautel transmitters have been deployed in over 177 countries since 1970.

 For more information please contact:

 Head of Marketing